ksiazeblaznow/tga2png/README.md

 # tga2png
- Converting TGA files to PNG for multiple files at once
+ Converting TGA files to PNG for multiple files at once.

+## How it works?
+  Script takes every file in 'tga_files' folder, converts them to .png format and saves them into 'png_files'

 ## Usage
 1. Clone repository